The history of pyrography is of an art that originated in pre-history.

 This very simple, but effective method was in use until Medieval times.

-Development Of Pyrography Tools: Pyrography Art As We Know It Today
+History Of Pyrography Tools: Pyrography Art As We Know It Today

 The history of pyrography kept in step with man as he progressed through the ages, with wood burning techniques evolving too.
 Interesting and beautiful artifacts have been found in Peru and Roman Britain dating back to before the 1st century.
 With the progression of time through the centuries, particularly the Medieval, Renaissance and Victorian eras, wood burning became a more and more popular pastime.